Chromium Electroplating

 - Hydraulic cylinder rods

-- Mold cores and cavities
+- Mold cores and cavities (wear surfaces)

-- Rollers and printing cylinders
+- Rollers and guide bars

 When to Choose Chromium Electroplating